striblab/weather-experiments/satellite/README.md

 # Animated satellite maps

-Super rough animated maps of cloud cover using [GOES satellite images](http://occ-data.org/GOES-16/).
+This example maps several days cloud movement during the blizzard of April 13-15, 2018, using [GOES-16 satellite imagery](http://occ-data.org/GOES-16/).

 Could be used to generate animations of interesting storms or weather patterns.
 Satellite data is most easily downloaded [here](http://home.chpc.utah.edu/~u0553130/Brian_Blaylock/cgi-bin/goes16_download.cgi).

-rclone copy publicAWS:noaa-goes16/ABI-L2-MCMIPC/2018/351/16/

 ## Usage

-For now, only `bw.sh` works.
-It generates a very short, rough, animated GIF representing two hours of cloud cover across the Midwest — in black and white.
-Eventually `color.sh` will also work and will provide a true-color representation of the same thing.

-Downloading data is easiest with [rclone](https://github.com/blaylockbk/pyBKB_v3/blob/master/rclone_howto.md).
-Sample after the config is working: `rclone copy publicAWS:noaa-goes16/ABI-L2-MCMIPC/2018/351/19/ ./`.
+First run `get_data.sh` to download a bunch of satellite images using `rclone`.
+This will take a while, and you'll need to set things up using [these instructions](https://github.com/blaylockbk/pyBKB_v3/blob/master/rclone_howto.md) if it's your first time.
+Once the data is downloaded, `color.sh` will stitch a bunch of images into a rough movie of the storm.
+It could use some adjustments in terms of contrast, gamma, etc., but the results should be reasonably clean for a first pass.

 ## Dependencies